regzo2/VRCFaceTracking-Documentation/docs/source/ware/sranipal.rst

 .. wasn't there a mirror on Ben's server somewhere

-**Important:** The installer for v1.3.1.1 is has a known failure point during installation: **Error 1001**.
+**Important:** The installer for v1.3.1.1 has a known failure point during installation: **Error 1001**.
 It is not entirely clear why it happens.

     .. image:: images/vive_installer_error_1001.png
         :width: 500